Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Entropy Index, -Index and Morse Index

-\paragraph{} When there is no possibility for confusion, we simply say a variation or a shrinker is stable (unstable), instead of entropy stable (entropy unstable).
-In \cite[Theorem 0.15]{CoMi}, Colding-Minicozzi show that for an entropy unstable shrinker, there exists a variation which will decrease entropy, thus providing the link between entropy and $F$-functional.
-Their theorem is stated for embedded shrinkers, but their proof also works for closed immersed shrinkers.
+\begin{remark} In the definition of the indexes, the variations are assumed to be $C^{2,\alpha}$.
+However, from standard elliptic theory (also see the discussion after (\ref{Eq:L})), one can define the indexes as the dimension of unstable variations with other regularities, such as $W^{1,2}$, and the indexes would be the same. \end{remark} \paragraph{} In \cite[Theorem 0.15]{CoMi}, Colding-Minicozzi showed that an $F$-unstable self-shrinker must be entropy unstable, which provides the link between entropy and the $F$-functional.
+Their theorem was stated for embedded shrinkers, but their proof also works for closed immersed shrinkers.